Purchasing accounts for 50% of our revenues, so it’s a key area of focus for Thales — especially considering the many risks involved.

 Recognition for the Thales supplier relations policy

-In 2012, Thales was one of the first companies in France to be awarded the quality label for responsible supplier relations by the minister responsible for SMEs, innovation and the digital economy.
+In 2012, and then in 2015, Thales was one of the first companies in France to be awarded the quality label for responsible supplier relations by the minister of Economy, Finance, Public Action and Accounts.

 There’s no point in having a corporate responsibility policy if we use disreputable suppliers.
 When choosing our partners, we assess their level of commitment to ethical issues as well as the quality and cost of their proposals.